Pheasant Hunting in Connecticut

 If you are out on a Permit-Required Area, please be respectful of our cooperating landowners and club members who are working hard to provide additional hunting opportunities!

-SEASON DATES AND BAG LIMITS: Pheasant stocking activities begin each year just prior to the third Saturday in October, "Opening Day," and end the Tuesday or Wednesday before Thanksgiving.
-During that timeframe, pheasants are generally stocked 2-3 days each week, except during the third week of November when the Private Land Shotgun/Rifle season opens for deer hunters.
+SEASON DATES AND BAG LIMITS: Pheasant stocking activities begin each year just prior to the third Saturday in October, "Opening Day," and end the in early December.
+During that time-frame, pheasants are generally stocked 2-3 days each week on each area.
+No birds will be stocked during the third week of November when the Private Land Shotgun/Rifle season opens for deer hunters.

 All pheasant hunters must purchase a resident or nonresident small game firearms hunting license (Conservation License) and a Resident Game Bird Conservation Stamp for $28 ($14 for ages 12-17).
 Daily bag limits are 2 birds per day and the season limit is 10 birds.